-There are many ways you can help Limitless Horizons Ixil achieve our mission to support the community of Chajul.
-Please explore the variety of options listed and contact us for more information!
+There are many ways you can help Limitless Horizons Ixil achieve our mission to bring education and opportunities to the community of Chajul.
+Please explore the various options listed and contact us for more information!

-Volunteers are often lifesavers for important projects and help us deepen in our work in areas where we need additional resources and expertise.
-If you’d like to support our work and help youth and families, read on to find a good fit for you!
+Volunteers are often lifesavers for important initiatives and help us deepen our work in areas where we need additional resources and expertise.
+If you’d like to support youth and families, read on to find a good fit!

 Limitless Horizons Ixil seeks pro-bono professional services on an ongoing basis.
-We are in particular need of professionals with skills and experience in the following areas:
+In addition to the programmatic areas listed above (experience in educational administration/teacher training/bilingual education, social work/psychology/therapy, mentoring or student support programs, adolescent/school/family counseling, and/or domestic violence or family issues, library or literacy programming), we are in particular need of support from professionals with skills and experience in:

 If you have proficient Spanish skills, please consider volunteering your time to translate batches of our scholars’ letters (as few as five at a time).
-This can be done on your own time and is a huge help to our Youth Development Program!
+This can be done on your own time and is a huge help to our team!
 Contact [email protected] for more information.

-Volunteers can sell handicrafts throughout the year, but most activity occurs between October and December, during the shopping season for winter holidays.
+Volunteers can sell handicrafts at any point during the year, but most sales occur around Mothers’ Day and between October and December during the shopping season for winter holidays.
 Many people sell in their workplaces, religious institutions, community centers, and schools, while others host gatherings at private homes.
-The artisan goods vary to some degree but include traditionally hand-woven scarves, shawls, bookmarks, hats, and bags; beaded ornaments and jewelry; and accessories including cosmetic bags, eyeglass cases, pillow shams, and stuffed animals.
+The artisan goods vary to a degree but include traditionally hand-woven scarves, shawls, ponchos, bookmarks, and bags, and colorful intricately beaded ornaments and jewelry.

 Please email [email protected] if you are interested in learning about selling artisan goods.